 For a window into where the national conversation regarding the potential for Regenerative Agriculture in Aotearoa/New Zealand is at, check out the short reports published by our Land and Water National Science Challenge (Oct-Nov 2021).
 These reports are complementary to the white paper released in February 2021.

 There is a growing awareness and understanding of the potential opportunities and benefits of regenerative agriculture.

 Venture Taranaki is working alongside regional leaders in the rural, food and scientific sectors to investigate and support the potential of Regenerative Agriculture to benefit the regional economy, its rural enterprises, communities and residents.

 The region focuses on being a significant producer of high quality, valued added food and fibre.
 Efficient, sustainable and effective use of our resources will be critical to realising that vision, particularly as land usage, water availability, emissions, processing and food packaging become increasingly challenged by climate change, consumer and public expectations, population density, COVID-19 and the like.

 Venture Taranaki is working with ReGenerative Solutions and a growing number of interested parties in the region to communicate and explore the potential merits of a regenerative agricultural approach.

 Regenerative Agriculture has been represented throughout the Taranaki 2050 planning process and has seen a number of information sessions held in the region.
-For more information on these events, click on the menu at right.

 Work is now underway to continue the exploration of the potential benefits and applications for Regenerative Agriculture in the Taranaki region.
 We are proud of the leadership in riparian planting the Taranaki Regional Council and Taranaki farmers have taken, and see Regenerative Agriculture as a further opportunity for extending Taranaki’s environmental leadership, while growing our region’s resilience and reflecting good environmental stewardship into value chains associated with our primary sector.